360 Degree Video of Ballygally Beach and Ballygally Hotel

 Dark Hedges in Stranocum in County Antrim

-If you are staying Ballygally Hotel, one day, get in your car.
+If you are staying at Ballygally Hotel, one day, get in your car.
 Drive for one hour till you get to the Dark Hedges.
-It is an eccentric avenue where you can enjoy the beauty of the nature and take the best pictures.
+It is an eccentric avenue where you can enjoy the beauty of nature and take the best pictures.
 Thanks to the Stuart Family, they were the ones to plant the trees in that area in the 18th century.
 This avenue was the Kingsroad where Arya traveled in a cart with the Night’s Watch new recruits in Season Two.

-Also check out some of our 360 Degree videos that you might enjoy- Belfast City, Ballintoy Harbour, and Northern Ireland.
+Also, check out some of our 360-degree videos that you might enjoy- Belfast City, Ballintoy Harbour, and Northern Ireland.

 Leave a comment